matsen/pplacer/docs/index.rst

 Pplacer documentation home
 ==========================

-The pplacer suite consists of three separate binaries: ``pplacer``, ``guppy``, and ``rppr``.
+The pplacer suite consists of three separate binaries: pplacer, guppy, and rppr.
-The pplacer binary actually does phylogenetic placement and produces place files, guppy does all of the downstream analysis of placements, and ``rppr`` does useful things having to do with reference packages.
+The pplacer binary actually does phylogenetic placement and produces place files, guppy does all of the downstream analysis of placements, and rppr does useful things having to do with reference packages.

 .. toctree::
    :maxdepth: 2